Opening with Hawaiian Chant and special Hawaiian ring blessing

 *Hawaiian Ring blessing (beach weddings only) Rings are placed in a Hawaiian Koa Wood bowl, partner one holds the bowl while partner two holds a conch shell filled with ocean water.
 Minister blesses rings in the salt water…

-*(Please note the Hawaiian Ring Blessing is optional and must be requested).
+*(Please note the Hawaiian Ring Blessing is optional and must be requested before wedding date).

 (Each person places the ring on the other’s fourth finger on the left hand and both repeats vows one at a time, separately)

 With this ring I thee wed.